United States Air Force: M – Multi-mission

 Specialized multi-mission aircraft provide support for global special operations missions.
 These aircraft conduct infiltration, exfiltration, resupply, and refueling for SOF teams from improvised or otherwise short runways.
 The MC-130J is currently being fielded to replace "H" and "P" models used by U.S. Special Operations Command.
-The MC-12W is used in the "intelligence, surveillance, and reconnaissance" (ISR) role.

 Initial generations of RPAs were primarily surveillance aircraft, but some were fitted with weaponry (such as the MQ-1 Predator, which used AGM-114 Hellfire air-to-ground missiles).
 An armed RPA is known as an "unmanned combat aerial vehicle" (UCAV).